Spoiler Alert: Crucial plot points are revealed in the interest of critical analysis and discussion

 The lead character in The Tenant is male (Polanski himself, his 3rd on-screen appearance in one of his own films), signifying the trilogy’s sole departure from having a woman as the central focus of a storyline.

-It's neither coy nor misleading when I say nothing could be further from the truth.
+It's neither coy nor misleading when I say that The Tenant does not disrupt the gender prominence of the trilogy.

 |Roman Polanski as Trelkovsky|